Heshen: Downfall and suicide

 After the Qianlong Emperor abdicated in February 1796, the range and damage of Heshen's corruption was now clear.
 However, Qianlong continued to rule China behind the scenes under the grand title of Taishang Huang (Retired Emperor).
 It was not until Qianlong's death on 7 February 1799 that his successor, the Jiaqing Emperor, was able to prosecute Heshen.
-Just five days later, Heshen was arrested along with Minister Du Daozhao.
-Declared guilty by an imperial edict, he was condemned to slow slicing.
+Just five days later, on 12 February, Heshen was arrested and stripped of his offices, along with his close ally, Fuchang'an.
+He was declared guilty by an imperial edict issued on 15 February, and was condemned to slow slicing.
 Out of respect for his sister, Gurun Princess Hexiao, the Jiaqing Emperor spared Heshen this dishonorable death, instead ordering him to commit suicide by hanging.
 He carried out the sentence with a rope of golden silk in his home on 22 February.

 In the 24 years that Heshen enjoyed the Emperor's attention and favor he amassed a fortune.
 In the Jiaqing Emperor's confiscation of Heshen's property, his estate included:

 2,790 rooms in his estates and mansions, 12,000 acre of land, 10 bank branches, 10 pawnbroker branches, 58,000 taels of pure gold, 100 large ingots of pure gold, (1,000 taels each), 56,600 medium silver ingots, (100 taels each), 5,830,000 small silver ingots, (10 taels each), 58,000 foreign silver dollars, 1,500,000 copper coins, 300 kilograms of top-quality Jilin ginseng, 1,200 jade charms, 230 pearl bracelets, 10 large pearls, 10 large rubies, and dozens of place settings in solid gold or silver.
 He also had 14,300 bolts of fine silk, 20,000 sheets of fine sheep-fur wool, 550 fox hides, 850 raccoon dog hides, 56,000 sheep and cattle hides of varying thickness, 7,000 sets of fine clothing (for all four seasons), 361,000 bronze and tin vases and vessels, 100,000 porcelain vessels made by famous masters, 24 highly decorative solid-gold beds (each with eight different types of inlaid gemstones), and 460 high quality European clocks.

-His total property was ultimately estimated at 1,100 million taels of silver, reputed to be equivalent to the imperial revenue of the Qing government for 15 years.
+His total property was ultimately estimated at 1,100 million taels of silver, reputed to be equivalent to the imperial revenue of the Qing government for 12 years.
 Treasures discovered in his chief butler Liu Quan's quarter included 240,000 silver taels.
 The Jiaqing Emperor charged Heshen with 20 crimes, including various abuses of power, disrespecting imperial prerogatives, and hoarding wealth.